DaMitti/views_competition_unibw_trees/README.md

 The data used in this project was provided by the ViEWS team as part of the 2023/24 prediction challenge.
 It covers Africa and the Middle East, with monthly records available for each PRIO grid cell from 1990 onwards.
 The target variable is the number of fatalities from state-based armed conflict events, sourced from the Uppsala Conflict Data Program (UCDP).
 The dataset is highly zero-inflated, reflecting the rarity of conflict events, and includes a range of features relevant to predicting conflict dynamics.

-More details about this work can be found in our technical report *Forests of UncertainT(r)ees: Using Tree-based Ensembles to Estimate Probability Distributions of Future Conflict* in the `[tbd]` folder.
+More details about this work can be found in our technical report *Forests of UncertainT(r)ees: Using Tree-based Ensembles to Estimate Probability Distributions of Future Conflict* in the repository root.

 ## Usage